AndyWright360/Milestone-Project-1/README.md

 #### **Members Page**

-As an extension of the Login feature I would like to implement a members page which would track their progress made along the Loyalty Reward system.
-This page would also allow members to select the VR experinces that they most enjoyed so recommendations could be made to them for future visits.
+As an extension of the Login feature, I would like to implement a member's page which would track their progress made along the Loyalty Reward system.
+This page would also allow members to select the VR experiences that they most enjoyed so recommendations could be made to them for future visits.

 ---